smartgridadsc/tee-plc/README.md

 # Minimal TEE-PLC

 This repository is the source code of Minimal TEE-PLC.
-The normal world host application is in ./host, while the secure world trusted application is in ./ta.
+The normal world OpenPLC Runtime is in ./host, while the secure world Logic-only TA is in ./ta.

 **Note:** Before you start, please make sure you have finished all the steps mentioned in main branch README and successfully run OpenPLC and OP-TEE on RPI3.